O'Neill dynasty: O'Neills of Tyrone

 After nearly a decade of warfare with the English forces in Ireland, Hugh O'Neill, Earl of Tyrone, surrendered in 1603, just days after the death of his enemy Queen Elizabeth.
 Hugh stayed in Ulster as the Earl for another five years.
 But after numerous threats to his life, he secretly departed Ireland for the French coast in 1607 in what is famously called the Flight of the Earls.
 Hugh continued to use his title after he fled to the Continent in the Flight of the Earls, although in the law of the Kingdom of Ireland it was forfeit by act of the Irish Parliament a year later.
 So did his son Shane O'Neill, whose will left his title to his only, if illegitimate, son Hugo Eugenio O'Neill; when he died in 1641 at the head of his regiment in Spain.
 Other Spanish exiled descendants of Hugh Rua continued to use the title and command the Ulster Irish Regiment in the Spanish Army through the seventeenth century.

-The barony of Dungannon was created in 1542 as the title designated for the declared heir of the Earldom.
-Ferdocha or Mathew O'Neill, natural son of Conn Bacach the 1st Earl, was the first to hold the title of Baron Dungannon.
-The line that descended from Mathew kept the Baron of Dungannon as one of its junior titles at least through the death of Don Eugenio O'Neill, Conde de Tiron in 1695.
-There were other titles laid out in the will of Don Juan (John/Shane/Sean) O'Neill, Earl of Tyrone, in 1660.
-They include Viscount of Tyrone, Viscount of Montoy, Baron of Strabane, and Lord of the Clannaboy.
-There is a later account of the O'Neills acquiring the comital title of Clanawley.
-Although the title of Baron of Dungannon would traditionally still be preserved with the title of Count/Earl of Tyrone, it is not currently used by anyone in the extended O'Neill family.